-Albania profile - Timeline - BBC News
+Albania profile - Timeline

 1946 - Purges of non-communists from government positions.

-1948 - Albania breaks ties with Yugoslavia; Soviet Union begins economic aid to Albania.
+1948 - Albania breaks ties with Yugoslavia.
+Soviet Union begins economic aid to Albania.

-1950 - Britain and US back landings by right-wing guerillas, who fail to topple communists.
+1950 - Britain and US back landings by right-wing guerrillas, who fail to topple communists.

 1955 - Albania becomes a founding member of the Warsaw Pact.